andranglin/Cerberus/README.md

 Fork the repo
 Create a feature branch
-Submit a Pull Request with clear description
+Submit a Pull Request with a clear description

 Ideas: New modules, better error handling, additional tool integrations.